anseki/grunt-confirm/README.md

 # grunt-confirm

-Abort or continue the tasks flow according to an answer to the question, the tasks pause and wait it.
-This differs from others in that you specify the question and you specify how to determine to abort or continue.
+Abort or continue the flow of tasks according to an answer (with or without Enter key) to the specified question. the flow of tasks pauses and waits for it.
+You can specify the way to decide to abort or continue.

 ![sample](cl_01.png)